October color on Pack Monadnock

 Griffin and Wendy have left me feeling inspired and encouraged to plod on, sore knees and all, always discovering more things to love about our Granite State.

-I didn’t even mind the snowmobile that passed me at one point.
-It would have been churlish of me to object to the exhaust fumes when people like the sled’s cheerful and careful driver maintain the trail I was on.
+I didn’t mind the snowmobile that passed me at one point.
+People like the sled’s cheerful and careful driver maintain these trails.

 Days like this remind me why I started this blog.
 Silver Lake State Park is where I used to take my kids swimming when they were little, and I thought the lake itself was all there was to it.
-Today, after living in the area for a whole lotta years, I discovered new trails in what I thought was a familiar place.
+Today, after living in the area for many years, I discovered new trails in what I thought was a familiar place.

 The snowless days are ending; I’ll be shoveling my driveway in just a few days, if the forecast holds.
 This was my last chance to visit some nearby trails before winter conditions set in.
 I had planned to walk up a hill with a pretty view, but decided at the last minute to stick to level paths.
 I went to Pawtuckaway State Park and explored the northwest corner of the park via Reservation Road and Round Pond Road.